Acting Against Recommendations

 A custodian is the business entity, such as a trust company or bank, which holds the cash and/or securities for both investment and insurance companies and their separate accounts.

-Having the actual physical assets, whether cash or securities.
-If a client has given their investment adviser full discretion to withdraw customer cash and securities, the investment advisor is considered to have custody.
+If a client has given their investment adviser full discretion to withdraw customer cash and securities, the investment adviser is considered to have custody.

 Dealers can also be called broker-dealers or self-dealers.
 They transact securities business for their own account.
 They also often operate as a principal when executing customer transactions.

 The effective date is the date when registration of a security becomes effective, allowing the security to be sold to the public.